Collective Security Treaty Organization: Potential membership

 In May 2007, the CSTO secretary general Nikolai Bordyuzha suggested Iran could join the CSTO saying, "The CSTO is an open organization.
 If Iran applies in accordance with our charter, we will consider the application".
 If Iran joined it would be the first state outside the former Soviet Union to become a member of the organization.
+On December 10, 2024, the chairman of the State Duma Defense Committee Andrey Kartapolov called for looking at granting CSTO membership to Iran, saying "I think that the issue of Iran’s potential membership in the CSTO should be looked at in a more concrete way.
+Why not, after all?
+[The CSTO] is not a private club."

-In 2021, Uzbekistan, after becoming observer to EAEU on 11 December 2020, conducted a bilateral military exercise with Russia and trilateral military exercise with Russia and Tajikistan, while its president joined a CSTO meeting as a guest, sparking rumours about potential reentry into CSTO.
+In 2021, Uzbekistan, after becoming observer to EAEU on 11 December 2020, conducted a bilateral military exercise with Russia and a trilateral military exercise with Russia and Tajikistan, while its president joined a CSTO meeting as a guest, sparking rumours about potential reentry into CSTO.

 Structure

-The current secretary general is former Kazakh Prime Minister Imangali Tasmagambetov, who took office on 1 January 2023.
+The current secretary general is Kyrgyz politician and diplomat Taalatbek Masadykov, who took office on 1 January 2026.

+Council of Ministers of Defense

+The Council of Ministers of Defense (Совет министров обороны) is a working body in the CSTO responsible for military policy.
+It coordinates military cooperation of the CSTO member states, and develops military and defense policy of the CSTO.
+Its membership is as follows: